 Over the past week, we’ve noticed a lot of fascinating TED-related news items.
 Here, some highlights: The TV show Jeopardy turns 30 this week.
 And we think that’s all the excuse you need to watch Ken Jenning’s amazing TED Talk, “Watson, Jeopardy and the obsolete know-it-all.”
 Thandie Newton (watch her TED Talk) has launched a […]Continue reading

 Why you should listen

 Filmgoers first encountered Thandie Newton in the 1991 film Flirting, a tender and skin-crawlingly honest film about young love and budding identity.
-In her career since then, she’s brought that same intimate touch even to big Hollywood films (she was the moral center of Mission: Impossible II, for instance, and the quiet heart of the head-banging 2012), while maintaining a strong sideline in art films, like the acclaimed Crash and last year’s adaptation of Ntozake Shange’s For colored girls ...
+In her career since then, she’s brought that same intimate touch even to big Hollywood films (she was the moral center of Mission: Impossible II and of HBO's Westworld, and the quiet heart of the head-banging 2012), while maintaining a strong sideline in art films, like the acclaimed Crash and the adaptation of Ntozake Shange’s For colored girls ...

 Born in England, her mother is Zimbabwean, and Newton is active in nonprofit work across the African continent.
 In 2008, she visited Mali for a campaign to bring clean water to six African nations, and as a V Day board member, Newton visited the Congo to raise awareness of the chronic issue of sexual violence toward women and girls.